h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 - What biases exist in my model?
 - What levels of disparity exist between population groups?

-To answer both questions, we will use the disparate impact analysis tool located in the DAI model tab.
-In the DAI Model tab, click on the disparate impact analysis visual.
+To answer both questions, we will use the disparate impact analysis tool located in the 'DAI Model' tab.
+In the 'DAI Model' tab, click on the disparate impact analysis visual.

 1. Click on the Disparate Impact Variable button and select the **race** option.
 2. Click on the Reference Level button and change the reference level to **caucasian**.
 The following should appear: